Asaf01/CICD_4Danimals_Wordpress/README.md

 The first step is to build the VPC on AWS and the Jenkins Server with terrfaform.
 The 2nd stage is to building the EKS with Wordpresss and Mysql serrvices. you can user my open images or docker official.
+For runnig the CI stage - testing new image ,use the repo https://github.com/Asaf01/CICD_4Danimals_Wordpress_Dev with the same Jenkins Sever.

 https://4danimals.com/